Honda Yamaha Hyundai iTechworld Generator

 Generators are loud, there is no getting away from it.
 Inverter generators are considerably quieter than their generator counter parts.
 The Redback's has a noise level range of 49dB - 56dB.
 This is extremely quiet and wont disturb the neighbours too much.

 Conventional generators come in all shapes and sizes and can produce enough power to run a food stall at a local market to being able to provide power for a supermarket with a power outage.
 Inverter generator are designed more as back or for RV use.
 The Redback RB4 produces enough power to back up your home during storm season or to live comfortablly on the road in your RV.

 Generators are a dime a dozen and can be picked up for a fairly reasonable price.
 An inverter generator usually comes with a longer warranty, quieter operation and other features such as remote control start.
-You pay the premium for this, however you dont need to bust into your lifetime savings.
-The Redback RB4 retails for $1899 and represents extremley good value for your money especially as it carries a 5 year warranty.
+You pay the premium for this, however you don't need to bust into your lifetime savings.

 So Which One Wins – the Conventional Generator or the Inverter Generator?